-These symbols, on power supplies or systems, indicate that the equipment is supplied by multiple sources of power.
+Power supplies or systems marked with these symbols indicate the presence of multiple sources of power.

-WARNING: To reduce the risk of injury from electric shock, remove all power cords to completely disconnect power from the system.
+WARNING: To reduce the risk of injury from electrical shock, remove all power cords to completely disconnect power from the power supplies and systems.

-This symbol indicates that the component exceeds the recommended weight for one individual to handle safely.
+Any product or assembly marked with these symbols indicates that the component exceeds the recommended weight for one individual to handle safely.